 - A: We use 1.5" round rungs on our fitness bars, which provides a great grip for all hand positions, especially when inverted or flagging.
-Oval rungs are offered on our Schroth Bars for scoliosis therapy and can be beneficial for people with smaller hands or weaker grip strength.
+Oval rungs are offered on our PSSE Bars for scoliosis therapy and can be beneficial for people with smaller hands or weaker grip strength.
 Both bars can be used for fitness, Pilates, or PSSE therapy.

 - A: There are several differences which include:

-- Wall spacing: Schroth bars are offset from the wall to allow approximately 4" of space so arms and feet have room for placement during certain exercises.
+- Wall spacing: Both models are offset from the wall to allow approximately 4" of space so arms and feet have room for placement during certain exercises.

-- Wall Plates: Schroth Bars only have a top and bottom wall plate which allows a mirror to be mounted on the wall behind the ladder for observing alignment and movement.
+- Wall Plates: Both our models have only a top and bottom wall plate which allows a 5 foot mirror to be mounted on the wall behind the ladder for observing alignment and movement.

-- Oval vs. Round Rungs: Schroth Bars have oval rungs vs round.
-Some scoliosis patients have weaker grip strength and the oval rungs assist.
-They are also more comfortable while hanging.
+- Oval vs. Round Rungs: PSSE Bars have oval rungs vs round.
+Some scoliosis patients have weaker grip strength or smaller hands and the oval rungs may be more comfortable for some hanging exercises.
 Round rungs allow consistent grip for 360 degrees which is beneficial when inverting or other non-standard hand positions.

 - Q: CAN FITNESS BARS BE USED FOR SCOLIOSIS TREATMENT?

 - A: Yes but you should consult with your physiotherapist.